 He is also interested in current and historical debates concerning the place and value of the Humanities in the University and wider society.

-Finalising a study of The Irish Enlightenment, 1688-1798 is being published in Spring 2016 by Harvard University Press.
+Professor Brown's study of The Irish Enlightenment, 1688-1798 is being published in Spring 2016 by Harvard University Press.
 He is now writing a textbook entitled A Cultural History of Europe, 1688-1914: The Birth of Modernity.
 Further research concerns the political culture of Britain in the eighteenth century and the concept of the Irish state from 1688.

 His most recent monograph is A Political Biography of John Toland (London; Pickering & Chatto, 2012).
 He has a long track record in collaborative work, which includes The Law and Other Legalities of Ireland, 1689-1850 (Farnham; Ashgate Press, 2011), edited with Seán Patrick Donlan and Converts and Conversion in Ireland, 1650-1850 (Dublin; Four Courts Press, 2005) with Charles Ivar MacGrath and Thomas Power.